devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0/APIM-4.2.0-Advanced-Lab01_WSO2-IS-as-KM/step4/step4.md

     password="root"
     ```{{copy}}

-- Add the Event hub endpoints to IS configurations
+- Add the KeyManager API configurations to IS

     ```
     [[event_listener]]